ChenchengLiang/Horn-graph-dataset/README.md

 # Horn-graph-dataset
-Horn-graph-dataset for five proxy tasks
+Horn-graph-dataset for five proxy tasks.

 For one program verification problem, we have the following corresponding files: